 Certain complications of ECD surgery may not appear until the child is an adult.
 These include heart rhythm problems and a leaky mitral valve.

 Children with ECD may be at risk for infection of the heart (endocarditis) before and after surgery.
 Ask your child's doctor whether your child needs to take antibiotics before certain dental procedures.

 Also talk to the provider if your baby is not growing or gaining weight.

-ECD is linked with several genetic abnormalities.
+ECD is linked to several genetic abnormalities.
 Couples with a family history of ECD may wish to seek genetic counseling before becoming pregnant.

 Basu SK, Dobrolet NC.
 Congenital defects of the cardiovascular system.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 75.

 Ebels T, Tretter JT, Spicer DE, Anderson RH.
 Antroventricular septal defects.
 In: Wernovsky G, Anderson RH, Kumar K, et al. Anderson's Pediatric Cardiology.
 4th ed.
 Philadelphia, PA: Elsevier; 2020:chap 31.